-Maybe they think they've done something wrong, or they have failed, or that because they are struggling, it proves they aren't enough.
+Maybe they think they've done something wrong, or they have failed, or that because they are struggling, it proves they simply aren't enough.

 Many people think they will be analysed - when you tell someone you've just met that you're a therapist, there's often a nervous laugh and they say 'ooh, don't analyse me!'